Justin01Wu/JavaFrame/springBoot/MICRO-SERVICE.md

    https://blog.overops.com/5-ways-to-not-f-up-your-microservices-in-production/
 - How to manage the array of Microservices?
-   We have 10 Micro-Services, We have QA, Dev, UAT,and Prod. so we need to manage 40 Micro-Service instances which is risky: which code will be merged into which branch of which services and deploy to where
+   We have 10 Micro-Services, We have QA, Dev, UAT,and Prod. so we need to manage 40 Micro-Service instances which is risk: which code will be merged into which branch of which services and deploy to where
 - Strategy question:
    I found many good questions on micro-services in a few days,